-Parents murdered baby by 'forceful shaking', jury hears
+Murdered baby had 18 rib fractures, jury told

 They also deny a charge of causing or allowing their daughter's death.

-Lily-Mai, who was born nine weeks prematurely, was found unresponsive at her home in Haringey after a 999 call was made on 31 January 2018.
+Lily-Mai, who was born nine weeks prematurely, was found unresponsive at her home in Haringey on 31 January 2018 and died two days later.

-She was taken to North Middlesex Hospital suffering from injuries in keeping with physical abuse, the jury at Wood Green Crown Court was told.
-Lily-Mai died two days later at Great Ormond Street Hospital.

-Opening the prosecution, Sally O'Neill QC told jurors that Lily-Mai's parents were responsible for her death, and that her fatal injuries were caused "by forceful shaking shortly before that 999 call, only six days after she had been discharged into their care".
+Opening the prosecution, Sally O'Neill QC told jurors that Lily-Mai's parents were responsible for her death, and that her fatal injuries were caused "by forceful shaking".

+Ms O'Neill added: "Almost all of the professionals at the hospital were opposed to the baby being discharged into the parents' care at home and had expressed their concern about the parents' ability to meet the baby's emotional, developmental and physical needs."

-The court heard that a social worker from Haringey Council had been assigned to work with the couple, after concerns were raised over their ability to look after their daughter.
+Wood Green Crown Court heard that a social worker from Haringey Council, Theresa Ferguson, had been assigned to work with the couple.
+After further concerns were raised by a health visitor, it was agreed that Lily-Mai should be placed in local authority care, the court was told.

-Lily-Mae was discharged into their care despite Ms Saint George storming out of a meeting due to "anger issues", the jury heard.
+Ms Ferguson met the couple on 31 January to explain proceedings and while Ms Saint George became "irate", Mr Hurrell said he would accompany his daughter to a residential unit the next day, the jury heard.

+Hours later a 999 call was made and Lily-Mai was taken to hospital suffering from injuries in keeping with physical abuse, the court was told.

 Both defendants are on conditional bail.